ffkato/docs/docs/source/docs/operating-system/process-thread.md

   * `parallelism`: tasks running at the same time
   * requiring multiple CPUs or cores
 * make certain programming easier
-* switching among threads may be cheaper than among processes
+* switching between threads may be cheaper than among processes

 **Kernel-level threads** (native or non-green threads) are managed by the OS

-* informed scheduling: integrated with the OS
+* integrated with the OS
   * both user- and kernel-space stacks
   * thread management needs trapping into the kernel: overhead
   * needs to be generic to support general needs
     * usually comes with heavy features, potential overhead
   * slower to create, manipulate, synchronize
   * real parallelism capability, better for I/O

+Examples:

 * Windows: threads
 * Solaris: light process (LWP)
 * POSIX: pthreads PTHREAD_SCOPE_SYSTEM